LLM Pruning and Distillation in Practice: The Minitron Approach: Introduction

-Table~\ref{tab:minitron_results} provides a summary of our results: our compression strategy yields a state-of-the-art 8B model (\algoName) which outperforms all similarly-sized models across the board on common language modeling benchmarks.
-Our Llama-3.1-Minitron-4B models (both depth and width-pruned variants) also exhibit strong accuracy compared to the teacher Llama 3.1 8B model and the previous-generation Minitron-4B model~\cite{Minitron}; among the two variants, the width-pruned variant outperforms the depth-pruned one.
-In terms of runtime inference performance measured using TensorRT-LLM, the Llama-3.1-Minitron-4B models provide an average speedup of 2.7$\times$ and 1.8$\times$ for the depth and width pruned variants, respectively, compared to the teacher Llama 3.1 8B model.
+Tables~\ref{tab:minitron_results} and~\ref{tab:minitron_alignment_results} provide a summary of our results: our compression strategy yield a state-of-the-art 8B model (\MNMinitronBig) which outperforms all similarly-sized models across the board on common language modeling benchmarks.
+Our \LlamaMinitron models (both depth and width-pruned variants) also exhibit strong accuracy compared to the teacher Llama 3.1 8B model and the previous-generation Minitron-4B model~\cite{Minitron}; among the two variants, the width-pruned variant achieves better overall accuracy than the depth-pruned one.
+In terms of runtime inference performance measured using TensorRT-LLM, the \LlamaMinitron models provide an average speedup of 2.7$\times$ and 1.8$\times$ for the depth and width pruned variants, respectively, compared to the original Llama 3.1 8B model.